 Original budget compared to final budget.
 During the year there was no need for any significant amendments to increase the original estimated revenues.
-The Consortium amended its original budget when it became known that actual expenditures would exceed the budgeted amount (for supplies).
+The Consortium amended its original budget when it became known that actual expenditures would exceed the budgeted amount (most significantly for additional repair and maintenance).

 Final budget compared to actual results.
-The Consortium had no expenditures in excess of the amounts appropriated during the year ended December 31, 2017.
+The Consortium had no significant budget exceptions during the year ended December 31, 2019.